 1. Laze by Huay Tung Tao lake

-A great place to spend the day, Huay Tung Tao lake is a 20 minute drive out of the city (so split the cost of a songtheaw with a group of friends or take an Uber).
+A great place to spend the day, Huay Tung Tao lake is a 20 minute drive out of the city (so split the cost of a songtheaw with a group of friends or take a Grab).
 The lake is surrounded by mountains and the shore is lined with straw huts (salas).
 There are several restaurants around the lake, but if you want to save money, eat before you leave Chiang Mai and bring some snacks to munch on throughout the day.

 If you choose to swim, it’s recommended to dress conservatively.
 Thai people typically don’t swim in just trunks or a bathing suit, so bring a t-shirt and some longer shorts (ladies) so you won’t feel uncomfortable.
 Although there is a small entry fee, a trip to Huay Tung Tao still makes for an inexpensive day.

 If you’re in the mood to hike to some waterfalls, check out Huay Kaew waterfall.
 This is the closest waterfall to the city, located at the base of Doi Suthep mountain, on the same road to the famous Wat Phratat Doi Suthep.
 The bottom tier of the waterfall can get a bit crowded, but if you climb the trails all the way to the top, you’ll be surprised at how secluded it can get.Learn more about studying abroad in Chiang Mai, Thailand

 There are many different markets in Chiang Mai, but some of the most popular are the Night Bazaar (open every night), Saturday Walking Street, and Sunday Walking Street.
 Another great market, and less touristy is the central market – Warorot Market (or Kad Luang) in Chiang Mai.
 Put your Thai skills to the test and try to get a lower price.
 Pro tip: if you’re a study abroad student wear your CMU uniform out to the markets to get even more of a discount.